aryn-ai/sycamore/docs/source/sycamore/get_started.rst

 ..

-Next, you can set the proper API keys for related services, like Aryn DocParse for processing PDFs (`sign-up here <https://www.aryn.ai/get-started>`_ for free) or OpenAI to use GPT with Sycamore's LLM-based transforms.
+Next, you can set the proper API keys for related services, like Aryn DocParse for processing documents (`sign-up here <https://www.aryn.ai/get-started>`_ for free) or OpenAI to use GPT with Sycamore's LLM-based transforms.

 Now, that you have installed Sycamore, you see it in action using the example Jupyter notebooks.
 Many of these examples load a vector database in the last step of the processing pipeline, but you can edit the notebook to write the data to a different target database or out to a file. `Visit the Sycamore GitHub <https://github.com/aryn-ai/sycamore/tree/main/notebooks>`_ for the sample notebooks.